alberto2220/hello-world/README.md

 # hrello-world

-This repository allow me to understand if I´m able to create a new branch with and meka some commits.
+This repository allow me to understand if I´m able to create a new branch with and make some commits.